 Clocking the Brain: Choice Reaction Time

-Can you measure the speed of cognitive processes with just our muscles?
+Can you measure the speed of cognitive processes with just your muscles?
 We will find out!
 In this experiment we will measure how fast it takes you to make a decision!

 What Will You Learn?